Accident Lawyer

 Chicago bicycle share accidents have become more common as these services expand their operations.
 The Divvy bike share system has over 6,000 bikes available in the area, and the City of Chicago saw over 10,000 rides taken through the service in 2024.

 Divvy is owned by the Chicago Department of Transportation (CDOT) and operated by Lyft.
-It is the largest system of its kind in North America with over 234 square miles of operation.
+It is the largest system of its kind in North America, covering over 234 square miles.

 However, this does not always prevent lawsuits.
 In 2016, Ginny Murray was the first bike share fatality when she was struck by a truck at Belmont and Sacramento.
 Her family was awarded $5.25 million in a wrongful death suit.